1992 Houston Astros season: April—May

+The Astros launched their 1992 campaign on April 7 by hosting the Atlanta Braves, the previous year's division champions, who pitted reigning NL Cy Young Award winner Tom Glavine against Houston's emerging ace, Pete Harnisch in his first Opening Day start.
+All-time in Opening Day meetings the Braves were 0–5 against Houston; moreover, in his career, Glavine had never won a start in 13 outings against Houston.
+However, Glavine was dominant this time, hurling a two-hit shutout as he changed speeds and location to keep the Astros off balance and better Harnish in a 2–0 pitchers' duel in front of 34,761 in attendance.
+(Note: Harnish had defeated Glavine the prior June 25, 1–0, in a six-hitter at the Astrodome.)
+Glavine, also the reigning Silver Slugger winner, singled in the top of the eighth inning to start a decisive rally for Atlanta.

+On May 8, pitcher Butch Henry became the first major leaguer to attain his first hit by connecting for an inside-the-park home run.
+The knock was via a Doug Drabek offering at Three Rivers Stadium.

 First baseman Jeff Bagwell came off the bench on May 10 to deliver two home runs, including one in an extra innings.
 He hit the decisive blow in the 10th inning for a 6–4 win over the Pittsburgh Pirates.
+Bagwell became the first player in club history to enter a contest as a pinch hitter and homer twice, (Note: On September 10, 2019, Martín Maldonado succeeded Bagwell the second Astro to accomplish this feat.) the 27th major leaguer, and first since Steve Balboni on May 23, 1990.

 June

 On June 14, outfielder Pete Incaviglia tied the club record with 7 runs batted in (RBI) to lead a 15–7 victory over the San Francisco Giants.
 He homered twice and hit a run-scoring double.
 Incaviglia's performance equaled infielder Rafael Ramírez' effort on August 29, 1989, in which the Chicago Cubs came all the way back from a 9–0 deficit to claim victory, 10–9, in the tenth inning.

 The Astros' Jones duo of Jimmy and Doug combined to deliver a 1–0 shutout of the Los Angeles Dodgers on June 20.
 Jimmy tossed the first 8 innings to earn the win, while Doug closed the final three outs for the save.
 On June 21, Butch Henry and Doug Jones combined on another shutout of Los Angeles, en route to 2–0 win and series sweep.
 The two contests were the last of 20 consecutive innings in which Houston held Los Angeles scoreless.
 Incaviglia's two-run home run accounted for all the scoring in the game.
 On June 28, with the Dodgers hosting the Astros, the Landers earthquake in nearly San Bernardino County struck in the morning of the game.
 The Astros lost, 8–2.
 Meanwhile, Ken Caminiti led the Astros with four hits.